 1880 Although the steam elevator was patented in the 1850’s, the first hydraulic elevators were pioneered in Chicago in the 1880’s, making tall buildings possible.

-1881 Louis Sullivan forms partnership with Dankmar Adler to create the architectural firm of Adler and Sullivan.
+1881 Dankmar Adler forms a partnership with Louis Sullivan.
+Together, they create the architecture firm Adler and Sullivan.

 1885 William Le Baron Jenney completes the Home Insurance Building in Chicago, the first skyscraper to use a metal skeleton frame.
 Alder and Sullivan design a theater in the Interstate Exposition Building for the Chicago Opera Festival.